ArthurOberon/snow-crash/level09/readme.md

 >- `$(cat token)` 		: command substitution, replaces the expression with the contents of `token`.

-## 3.b Reverse The Token from the host
+## 3.b Reverse The Token From The Host

 Alternatively, the `token` file can also be transferred to the host and decoded locally.